elixir-europe/rdmkit/pages/contribute/how_to_contribute.md

 ---
-title: How to contribute to the RDM toolkit website
+title: How to contribute to the RDMKit website
 sidebar: contribute
 toc: false
 ---